10. SIMON & GARFUNKEL

 Midnight Hour - Sam Moore and John Fogerty

-Rock And Roll Music - Chuck Berry
+Rock And Roll Music - Chuck Berry, Bruce Springsteen, and Melissa Etheridge

 June 17, 2015